hcs64/ww2ogg/notes.md

 ﻿# WWise vorbis history

-* ??
+* KetnetKick 2
-  * Similar to Divinity II, but no extra bytes in fmt chunk for channel mapping
+  * Similar to Divinity II, but 0 extra bytes in fmt chunk for channel mapping

 * Divinity II (PC)